hollowstrawberry/crab-cogs/README.md

 ### 📢 GameAlert

 Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
 The purpose is to alert friends or just to be silly.

-### 🖼 GPTimage

-Connects to OpenAI's Dall-E 3 and newer models to generate images.
-Requires an api key and ongoing monetary cost.
-Configurable cooldown per user, with an option to add VIP users that skip the cooldown.

-### 🖼 NovelAI

-Connects to this AI anime generation service to generate images with novelai3.
-If you want it updated let me know.
-Most parameters are available, as well as img2img.
-Requires a subscription.
-Connects with ImageScanner and ImageLog.

-**⚠️ Usage Warning:** This cog is capable of generating NSFW content.
-Be mindful.

 ### 📎 ImageScanner